 Everything You Need to Know About Moving to Queens

-As the largest and second most populous NYC borough, Queens is home to plenty of amenities including both of the NYC airports, Citi Field, Flushing Meadows-Corona Park, and USTA Billie Jean King National Tennis Center.
+As the largest and second most populous NYC borough, Queens is home to plenty of amenities, including both of the NYC airports, Citi Field, Flushing Meadows-Corona Park, and the USTA Billie Jean King National Tennis Center.
 Of course, there’s a heck of a lot more to Queens than just these landmarks.
-The borough is the most culturally diverse area in the world with around 47 percent of its residents being foreign-born.
+The borough is the most culturally diverse area in the world, with around 47 percent of its residents being foreign-born.
 And while it might not be as popular as Manhattan or Brooklyn, there are plenty of reasons why people choose to move to Queens.
-If you’re looking for a change of pace, make sure to read the below guide and decide if Queens is the right place for you.
+If you’re looking for a change of pace, make sure to read the guide below and decide if Queens is the right place for you.

 Cost of Living

-The biggest reason people move to Queens is that it is more affordable than Manhattan or Brooklyn depending on where you move.
-More gentrified locations like Long Island City will be more expensive, especially if you decide to move into one of the luxury high rise apartments.
+The biggest reason people move to Queens is that it is more affordable than Manhattan or Brooklyn, depending on where you move.
+More gentrified locations like Long Island City will be more expensive, especially if you decide to move into one of the luxury high-rise apartments.
 As well, areas that are closer to Manhattan tend to be more expensive.
 With that said, you can still find one-bedroom apartments for under $2,000 if you don’t mind a bit of a commute.
-The further into Queens you go though, the less access you will have to public transportation, which means you might need to invest in a car.
+The further into Queens you go, though, the less access you will have to public transportation, which means you might need to invest in a car.
 In many cases, the savings you might have will easily be eaten up by car payments, gas, and insurance fees.

 Public Transportation